What Is Mob Psychology? Why Groups Think, Panic, and Crash Together

 The Masses Are Nervous

 The crowd is not in a good mood.
-They’re panicked and making decisions based on their emotions.
+They panic and make decisions based on their emotions.
 This often leads to selling and missing out on opportunities in the long run.
 When things settle down, the market usually bounces back, but people tend to repeat their mistakes and make the same emotional decisions again.

 Once again, they (the crowd)will promise not to repeat their mistakes, but like crack heads they will do exactly the same thing and precisely the worst moment, ensuring they remain in the dog house forever.
 Sol Palha